Diversity and Inclusion Strategy Toolkit

 - Partnerships with community organizations

-For more information on the business case for diversity and best practices around how to start an effective and successful D&I plan, please contact Sanjita Pradhan at spradhan@DSMpartnership.com.
+For more information on the business case for diversity and best practices around how to start an effective and successful DEI plan, please contact Dr. Marvin DeJear, Senior Vice President of Talent Development at mdejear@DSMpartnership.com.